fiskaltrust/product-de-bring-your-own-datacenter/OperationsReference.md

   Update your repo to get the actual charts:
   `helm repo update`
   Upgrade your deployment:
-  `helm upgrade byodc fiskaltrust/bring-your-own-datacenter -f config.yaml -n byodc`
+  `helm upgrade bring-your-own-datcenter fiskaltrust/bring-your-own-datacenter -f config.yaml -n bring-your-own-datacenter`
   be aware that the variables may differ to your deployment

 2. BackendPOD Image was updated